inriver named “leader” in new 2024-2025 IDC MarketScape for PIM Vendors | Download now >

 Having a clear understanding and sight of your product information can make your internal processes much smoother.
 Clear product attributes make it easier for customer service agents to answer questions about everything from the percentage of recycled materials in an item to its warranty.
 Transparent stock levels and pricing information make your ordering and merchandising teams’ jobs much easier.
 Organized regulatory information will simplify any audits or assessments and make it easier for your business to demonstrate its compliance.

-Product information management (PIM) is the process of making sure relevant product information is captured, updated, displayed, and distributed correctly.
+Product Information Management (PIM) is the process of making sure relevant product information is captured, updated, displayed, and distributed correctly.
 Lots of businesses rely on antiquated methods like spreadsheets to hold their information, which can be hard to keep updated and often lead to siloed data.
 PIM makes the process much easier.

 Put simply, PIM software like the inriver PIM solution offers a centralized hub that helps you store, manage, and distribute a vast array of product data.
 This makes meeting the many (and growing) demands for product information much simpler, streamlining your processes and helping you maximize profitability at every touchpoint.
+Learn more about how PIM for manufacturing and PIM features can organize product data and enhance efficiency across the production process.

 want to see the inriver PIM in action?